Ear conditions, tests and treatments

 - Otitis media (middle ear inflammation): Inflammation or infection of the middle ear (behind the eardrum).
 Usually, this is caused by an infection.

 - Swimmer’s ear (otitis externa): Inflammation or infection of the outer ear (pinna and ear canal).
-Sudden cases are usually infections; chronic otitis is often a skin condition (dermatitis).
+Sudden cases are usually infections - chronic (long-term) otitis is often a skin condition (dermatitis).

 - Meniere’s disease: A condition in which the inner ear on one side, or both sides, malfunctions.
 Vertigo, tinnitus, hearing loss and a sensation of ear fullness are common symptoms.